Qauzativ/Website_Educenter/content/english/product/_index.md

 For the trainees's better learning experience, we guide them through multiple practice-based projects as well as multiple online and offline courses.

-For a better return on your investment, at least one of those projects is turned into a real-life solution that you require.
+For a better return on your investment, at least one of those projects is turned into a real-life solution for your company.

 **If your company:**